shionhonda/hippocampus-garden/content/blog/pandas_sparse/index.md

 When handling big data, we often encounter user-item interactions.
 Examples of such data include:
 - Ratings of movies, restaurants, or marchandises made by users
-- Number of times a song is played by each user
+- Number of times a song or video is played by each user

 If these data are expressed as a dense matrix where each row represents a user and each column represents an item, it tends to be prohibitively large to store in a memory.
 And, there should be more efficient ways to store such data, because interaction data are usually sparse.
 In such cases, expressing as a sparse matrix is a good choice.

-In this post, I will briefly show how to convert a dense matrix to a **compressed sparse row** (**CSR**) matrix, the most common format for sparse matrices.
+In this post, I will briefly show how to convert a `DataFrame` of user-item interactions to a **compressed sparse row** (**CSR**) matrix, the most common format for sparse matrices.

 ## Load Example Data
-As [before](https://hippocampus-garden.com/pandas_boxplot/), I use the "tips" dataset provided by seaborn.
-This is a data of food servers’ tips in restaurants with six factors that might influence tips.
+We use the [MovieLens](https://movielens.org/) dataset provided [here](http://grouplens.org/datasets/movielens/).
+This is a collection of ratings of movies made by users.
+Movies are rated by a small fraction of users, so this is a perfect use case for a sparse matrix.

 ```python
 from urllib.request import urlretrieve